Kenuichio Harada: Film

 Kenuichio Harada appears in The Wolverine, portrayed by Will Yun Lee.
-This version is a human archer, the leader of the Black Ninja Clan, which is sworn to protect the Yashida Clan, a former lover of Mariko Yashida's, and is not stated to be connected to Shingen Yashida.
-When the Yakuza attack Ichiro Yashida's apparent funeral to kidnap Mariko, Harada protects her, though he later leads the Black Ninja Clan in kidnapping Mariko for the mutant Viper and Ichiro.
-While fighting Logan, Harada realizes the error of his ways and attempts to stop Ichiro, only to be killed by him.
+This version is a human archer and the leader of the Black Ninja Clan, which is sworn to protect the Yashida Clan.
+He is depicted as a former lover of Mariko Yashida and is not stated to be related to Shingen Yashida.
+During the Yakuza's attack on Ichiro Yashida's apparent funeral, Harada protects Mariko, though he later leads the Black Ninja Clan in kidnapping her on behalf of the mutant Viper and Ichiro.
+After realizing the error of his ways during a battle with Logan, Harada attempts to stop Ichiro but is ultimately killed by him.